inmo-jang/leapmotion_telemanipulation/02_virtualmarker.md

-# Virtual Marker based Teleoperation
+# Virtual Kinesthetic Teaching for Bimanual Telemanipulation

 This repo is for the demo: https://youtu.be/qV9ol3f4JtY